lukasgunschera/lukasWebsite/content/event/2025_cpc/index.md

 slides:
 summary: "Poster Presentation"
 meta_summary: "Presented a poster on the longitudinal trajectories between social media use and mental health, and the extent to which these are shaped by individual differences in cognitive processes."
-tags: ["poster", "digital media", "longitudinal", "cognition", "featured"]
+tags: ["poster", "digital media", "longitudinal", "cognition"]
 title: "Do individual differences in cognitive processes link social media use and mental health?"

 url: "/talk/2025_cp/"